d3vr/f3.al/README.md

-Personal website and blog where write about and share whatever I find interesting in the moment (mostly technology-related).
+Personal website and blog where I write about and share whatever I find interesting in the moment (mostly technology-related).

 Built using the [Hugo](https://gohugo.io/) static site generator with the